monkeybars/monkeybars-core/README.markdown

 License
 --------
-Monkeybars is licensed under the Ruby licence, see COPYING.txt.
+Monkeybars is licensed under the Ruby licence (as of January 2010); see COPYING.txt.

 Attribution
 ---------